Peter II of Portugal: Assessment

 Historian Veríssimo Serrão says of The King in his "History of Portugal", Volume IV, page 233:

 "A coeval historian extolled his physical qualities, skilled both in arms as in horseback bullfighting, having an agility and strength that predisposed him to the exercise of violence.
 It was during his time that the Palace of Salvaterra de Magos became again the favorite place of court, Pedro II settling there in the months of January and February, to devote himself to the sport of riding. (...)
 Master of a great memory, the monarch never refused an audience to whoever asked it, was it day or night, delighted to listen to others and to discuss the issues in the smallest details.
 This quality was (...) one of his biggest flaws, because he always wanted to hear the opinion of advisers, fact that led to him dilating the problems.
-His reign had as a great aim to rebuild the country, shaken by the wars of Restoration.
+His reign aimed to rebuild the country, which had been weakened by the wars of Restoration.
 Since 1693 he could dispose of the gold from Brazil that gave to this work the decisive push that Portugal needed.
 But the participation in the Wars of the Spanish Succession went against the national interests."

 He was tall, well proportioned, with dark eyes and dark hair.

 He earned the nickname "the Pacific", because peace was made with Spain during his regency in 1668.